ClemensHofstadler/OperatorGB/README.md

 TODO:

 Mathematica:
+  * Info: version that prints only some information
   * Certify only reduce to 0 once.
 (Maybe try again and save shortest linear comb.)
   * Certify/Groebner without Info => many new lines.
 Get rid of this
   * Update doc in sourcecode.